potatocatkris/Python-Text-RPG/README.md

 - Text based game made in Python following several YT video, I'll slowly add more and better features as I learn from other videos.

 # Controls #
+- move, go, travel, or walk to move around in game
+- Examine, inspect, interact, or look to see whats going on
+- Map will show display the player as P on the map
+- Npc will interact with local npcs if they are there
+- Hunt will look for any monsters to battle, be ready

 # Map #

 player starts at b3